 It takes a lot of courage for a child to disclose that they are being abused.
-There are many reasons why they may be blocked from telling including -they may think it is normal, they may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.
+There are many reasons why they may be blocked from telling including -they may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults, they may want to protect the abuser; or they may believe, or have been told, that the abuse is their own fault.